-- Route 1) would be expected as the 'normal' progression for most students, i.e. full-time students starting the programme in September and commencing the dissertation supervision period the following September; and part-time students starting the dissertation supervision period in September two years after starting the programme. - Route 2) will be offered as an alternative to accommodate non-standard progression; for example, if a student wishes to undertake their dissertation five months later than the 'normal' progression, and for part-time students who wish to undertake their dissertation seven months earlier than the 'normal' progression.
+• The 'normal' progression for most students, i.e. full-time students starting the programme in September and formally commencing the dissertation supervision period the following September.
+Part-time students will start the dissertation supervision period in September the year after starting the programme, but with a 18 month long supervision period.

-Note: Student loan Payments: in normal circumstances, such as documented illness etc., students cannot take more than a 60 day break from studies otherwise their student loan payments will be suspended or stop.
-Therefore, full time students are strongly advised to follow route 1, to maintain continuation of study following the 120 credits of taught modules.
+Note: Student loan Payments: in normal circumstances, such as documented illness etc., students cannot take more than a 60-day break from studies otherwise their student loan payments will be suspended or stop.
+Therefore, full time students are strongly advised, to maintain continuation of study following the 60 credits of taught modules.